Captaicin/spicy-mask/src/popup/README.md

 ## Role

 - Responsible for the extension's popup view that opens from the browser toolbar.
-- Checks the basic connection status (PING) with the background service worker.
+- Checks the basic connection status with the background service worker.
+- Provides a link to the project's GitHub repository.

 ## Configuration Files